 It is not mandatory to enter translations into all languages.

-Which are the rules does Glotio use to respect the original format of my texts?
+Which rules does Glotio use to respect the original format of my texts?

 The following paragraph describes the rules of how Glotio respects the original format of the texts using the dictionary.
 For all the examples below, we assume that a dictionary rule has been created that translates “coche” to “supercar” from Spanish to English and that translates between those languages.